JohnMops/k8snitch/README.md

   - Images running in each deployment/statefulset
   - Last update time of the resource

+### Get Resource Requests Information

+- **Select this action**: Choose to fetch resources requests information.
+- **Select the namespace**: Specify the namespace in the Kubernetes cluster.
+- **Output format**: Displays information in a formatted table.
+- **Outputs**:
+  - Deployment/Statefulset name
+  - Resource Type
+  - CPU
+  - Memory

 More functionalities to be added in future updates.

 ## Contributing